How to Write a CV

 The Importance of Good Grammar and Proper Spelling in a CV

-When writing a CV, pay particular attention to grammar and spelling.
+When learning how to write a CV, pay particular attention to grammar and spelling.
 Poor grammar and misspelled words are the number one reason CVs are not accepted.

 Be sure to proofread your CV before sending it, and consider having a trusted friend or acquaintance with a good grasp on grammar rules review it as well.
 Ensuring that there are no mistakes is one of the most important steps toward writing a perfect CV.